apiejh/AllophonicTranscriptor/README.md

 # Allophonic Transcriptor
-**A JavaScript web app for practising allophonic transcription on single words.**
+**A JavaScript app for practising allophonic transcription on single words.**

 Built by **Grzegorz Aperliński**, with help from **Kacper Łodzikowski**.